BOM-98/atlas-rogue-project-5/README.md

 ### Social Media Logins

 It is intended to add functionality to allow members register and login using social media authentication from google and meta.
 This would significantly reduce the friction on sign-up for new members and improve the conversion rate of web visitors to members.

-### Google Calendar Integration

-It is intended to add calendar events to the personal calendars of members of the gyms when they book classes.
-This would help remind members of upcoming classes and has built in functionality to remind members when classes are upcoming.

 ### Google Maps Integrations